-Show only frequently used properties
+Show only frequently used properties in the property pane

 You can control separately for each object type which properties are shown in the property pane.
 Thus, you can create your favorite sets of properties for every object type, and make the property pane less cluttered by hiding the properties that are not needed frequently.